 - xPC Target Embedded Option

-Matlab supports Windows 7 (32 and 64 bit), Linux (64 bit) and Mac OS X (Intel).
+Please note that Matlab R2016a no longer supports 32-bit systems.
 For detailed systems requirements please visit the Mathworks website.

 Costs & Ordering Information

 Matlab is licensed centrally and is available at no charge to all faculty, staff, researchers and graduate students* for non-commercial Teaching and Research purposes related to UBC.

 Students: if you're taking a course based on Matlab, you can get the Matlab and Simulink Student Version directly from Mathworks.
 Note that additional special toolboxes for the Student Version may need to be purchased as well depending upon your Matlab needs.